fredericGette/wp81documentation/kernelModeDebugging/README.md

 ```

 In the host computer start C:\Program Files (x86)\Microsoft Windows Phone 8 KDBG Connectivity\bin\VirtEth.exe
 Warning: this version of VirtEth requires "Virtual Machine Network Services" which is not available in Windows 10+.
 Please use Windows 8.1
+For Windows 10 use VirthEth_RS1 as indicated at the end of this document.

 In case of error, check that "Virtual Machine Network Services" is enable only in one network connection: